heattard/geo-python/source/exercises/set-up-github.md

-# Exercise 1: Make a Github account
+# Exercise 1 - Make a Github account

 Navigate to [Github.com](github.com).
 Create a *free* account if you don't already have one.

-## Problem 1 - Creating your own Jupyter notebook
+## Exercise 2 - Make a repository to hold all of your homework assignments

+A repository (often referred to as "repo") is a centralized location where data, files, or software are stored and managed.
+This centralized location makes it easy for multiple people to have access to code and the keep track of version history.

-1. Create a directory called `geo-python` in your home directory
+1. Create a new repo by clicking `new`

+   * Name the repository `geo-python-exercises`
+   * Mark it as `private`
+   * Initalize with a README file
+   * keep all the other defaults the same

-2. `cd` into that directory and create a folder called `exercise-1`
+3. `cd` into that directory and create a folder called `exercise-1`

-3. Open Jupyter lab from the browser as was discussed in class and create a new notebook in your `exercise-1` directory.
+4. Open Jupyter lab from the browser as was discussed in class and create a new notebook in your `exercise-1` directory.

-4. Use the file browser on the left side of the Jupyter Lab window to change the name of your notebook file to `exercise-1.ipynb`.
+5. Use the file browser on the left side of the Jupyter Lab window to change the name of your notebook file to `exercise-1.ipynb`.

 ## Problem 2 - Create your git repository